chase-moskal/renraku/README.md

     })

-    // now we can curry the topic for local usage const greeterWithAuth = curryTopic<ExampleAuth>()({
+    // now we can curry the topic for local usage
+    // we specify the auth provided with each call const greeterWithAuth = curryTopic<ExampleAuth>()({
       topic: greeter,

-      // we define what auth is passed with each call
       getAuth: async() => ({doctorate: true}),
     })